 By Kate Roberts’s definition these are flashes of light which cast a new insight on character and experience.
 But it should also be noted that they arise very naturally from the moral progress of the central character and from the shape of the narrative itself.
 The structure of ‘A Painful Case’ is ironic, since James Duffy’s final access of loneliness is a realisation of the state he was in from the beginning, while the progressive slowing down of the narrative pace, from summary through occasional use of scene, prepares us for the leisurely description of the final moment.
 In ‘The Dead’ Gabriel Conroy is made ready to encounter his wife’s rural past by his meeting with Miss Ivors, by Mr D’Arcy’s singing of ‘The Lass of Aughrim,’ and by his walk home through the snow.

 If these epiphanies form the climax to Joyce’s moral education of his characters, they also suggest the numinous and the ecstatic as described by William James.
-But Kate Roberts’s epiphanies seem rather to exist in a state of contrast with her stories.
-In ‘Red-Letter Day,’ translated by Joseph Clancy as part of his selection of her work, The World of Kate Roberts: Selected Stories 1925-1981 (Philadelphia: Temple UP, 1981), an unemployed South Wales miner and his daughter, Rachel Annie, are sent a gift of ten shillings: large enough to secure the envy of their neighbours, but too small to be of significant use.
+But in the selection of her work translated by Joseph Clancy,(7) Kate Roberts’s epiphanies seem rather to exist in a state of contrast with her stories.
+In ‘Red-Letter Day,’ an unemployed South Wales miner and his daughter, Rachel Annie, are sent a gift of ten shillings: large enough to secure the envy of their neighbours, but too small to be of significant use.
 They agree to split the money and take a day of pleasure, and Rachel travels down on the train to Cardiff, where she does a little shopping and eats lunch at a café before going home happy.
-But she finds her father despairing and angry, and goes to bed where she hears ‘again – the clang-clang of the trams’ (p88).
+But she finds her father despairing and angry, and goes to bed where she hears ‘again – the clang-clang of the trams.’

 At this moment the door was opened by one of the furniture movers, a young boy.
 When he saw Ffebi Wiliams in bed this way, he quickly went back out.

-After a few moments she heard laughter coming from the far end of the landing (p80).
+After a few moments she heard laughter coming from the far end of the landing.

 In neither story does the ending solve any mystery; neither does it cast any light.
 It seems, rather, a way of deepening our mode of enquiry, of forcing us to question the significance of the character’s experience to ourselves.
 Or perhaps it seeks less to perpetuate the story (by slowing the narrative down, so causing the act of reading to merge with the act of meditation) than to shock us with its finishing.
 Furthermore, in possessing endings with pronounced identities of their own, which force us to question the reading experience in some way, these stories belong more to the early part of Kate Roberts’s career than to the later.
 ‘Two Old Men,’ ‘The Treasure,’ ‘Family,’ and ‘Hope’ end with no such literary crisis: a section of experience is completed and the character moves on, but the ending merges unobtrusively with the story as a whole.

-It seems that the epiphanic ending came to seem to Kate Roberts like an example of the artifice she mistrusted: she rejected the Joycean ending as she had earlier rejected the surprise endings of O. Henry or Dic Tryfan (Crefft y Stori Fer 10, 18, 15).
-It is strange, if she was primarily a visionary artist, that she should have abandoned such a powerful device for the presentation of vision; but there may be another way of understanding her stories: a way that relates them to her artistic output as a whole, and that leads us back to Walter Allen’s questions about the future of the short story.
+It seems that the epiphanic ending came to seem to Kate Roberts like an example of the artifice she mistrusted: she rejected the Joycean ending as she had earlier rejected the surprise endings of O. Henry or Dic Tryfan.(8) It is strange, if she was primarily a visionary artist, that she should have abandoned such a powerful device for the presentation of vision; but there may be another way of understanding her stories: a way that relates them to her artistic output as a whole, and that leads us back to Walter Allen’s questions about the future of the short story.

 Even prepared by these comments, one is surprised by the amount of buying and selling in her stories: Ffebi Wiliams buys a quilt on impulse during a time of hardship, and Rachel Annie spends money on her day out in Cardiff.
 There is shopping also in ‘November Fair,’ ‘Buying a Doll’ and ‘The Battle for Christmas,’ and even the dead must dispose of their possessions in ‘Cats at an Auction,’ ‘Gossip Row’ and ‘Two Old Men.’
 This interest in buying and selling remains constant, in fact, as her stories move from Caernarfonshire in the lean early part of the 20th Century to Denbighshire in the post-war years and beyond.
 Moreover, the difficulties her characters face when buying are social as much as financial.
 Ffebi Wiliams asks her husband for money to buy the quilt at once, or somebody else will buy it first, and Elen, in ‘Cats at an Auction,’ stops bidding when a competitor gives her a pleading look.